ResearchComputing/Documentation/docs/clusters/alpine.md

 To determine which nodes exist on the Alpine system, type `scontrol show nodes` to get a full list

-> _Note:_ `scontrol` gives an in depth description into all nodes on your current cluster, you can specify a specific node with `scontrol show nodes <node name>`
+> _Note:_ `scontrol` gives an in-depth description of all nodes on your current cluster, you can specify cetain nodes with `scontrol show nodes <node name>`

 ### Node Features